General Grants

 • Creating and launching media–film, podcasts, and online media

-Going forward with our general grant program, we will require draft submissions.
-Our staff will review each draft and provide applicants with thorough feedback to help strengthen their proposals.
+Humanities Tennessee requires draft submissions.
+Our staff and review panelists will provide applicants with thorough feedback to help strengthen their proposals prior to the final submission deadline.
 Important dates regarding the Annual Grant Competition:

 Eligibility